I know you’ve mentioned you get balayage highlights for your hair but what exactly does that mean?

 “As a colorist, I can do foiled highlights OR balayage highlights, but most often I prefer balayage because it enables me to literally paint the hair and selectively choose which stands I want to color or lighten,” explains Tracey.
 “I can also gradually change the amount, or width of hair that I want to be lightened.
 Another benefit is that I can see the placement of the color where as with foils, I can’t see what was colored once it goes in the foil.
 One thing to note: all clients should be aware that most balayage involves bleach so, if they have a problem with that, it may not be the best option for them.”

 I hope that helps, D!
-If you’re thinking about trying out balayage, I suggest asking around or doing some Google searching to find someone in your area known for the technique 🙂
+If you’re thinking about trying out balayage, I suggest asking around or doing some Google searching.
+Then, find someone in your area known for the technique 🙂